Tuesday, March 10, 2009

 New Zealand COMSEC History

-At the New Zealand GCSB (Government Communications Security Bureau) website there's a publication by Eric Morgon about the History of Information Assurance in New Zealand.
+The New Zealand GCSB (Government Communications Security Bureau) published a paper by Eric Morgon about the History of Information Assurance in New Zealand.
 It describes the means of message protection from the early days before the Second World War until the 1970's.

 You can read about the early cipher and codes New Zealand used, and how the Organisation of National Security (ONS) in 1930's urged for more and better cryptographic protection.
 During the Second World War they abandoned insecure ciphers such as Playfair and some Telegraph Ciphers and switched to different types of book ciphers and one-time pads.
 Also the Typex Mark II CCM (Combined Cipher Machine) was introduced during the war.